 To determine which battery is best for your vehicle, you should:

-- Check your old batterys’ model number.
-It will enable you to know the exact battery to get to replace the old one.
+- Check your old batterys’ model number to know the exact battery to get to replace the old one.

 - Read the service manual of the batter to gather more information.
 It will give you the batteries specifications to get as a replacement.